 Emigrant Basin Pack & Social Club’s Dinner

-This Saturday, July 24th, the Emigrant Basin Pack and Social Club will be holding their 20th annual Scholarship Dinner at the Sonora Elks Lodge.
+On Saturday, February 11th, the Emigrant Basin Pack and Social Club will hold their 21st annual Scholarship Dinner at the Sonora Elks Lodge.

 Joel Casler, founding member of the Emigrant Basin Pack and Social Club, was Thursday’s KVML “Newsmaker of the Day”.

-The Emigrant Basin Pack and Social Club started a couple of decades ago with a local group of friends who all enjoyed horse packing vacations in the Sierra Nevada.
+The Emigrant Basin Pack and Social Club started more than a couple of decades ago with a local group of friends who all enjoyed horse packing vacations in the Sierra Nevada.

 They decided to support the Tuolumne County Livestock Auction by purchasing pigs at the Mother Lode Fair.
 Then they put on their first dinner from their purchase in 2001 at the Sonora Elks Lodge to help raise scholarship money for the local high schools in Tuolumne County.

 That tradition of purchasing animals at the fair and later serving dinner to the community continues today.